Orange County Board of County Commissioners: 2014 board elections

 In District 2, incumbent commissioner Fred Brummer of Apopka was term-limited out of office.
 State representative Bryan Nelson came with one percent of the vote to avoid a November runoff election as he finished first in the six-way primary with 49% of the vote.
 Eatonville vice-mayor finished in second place and advanced to the runoff with 18% of the vote, finishing a few hundred votes ahead of corrections officer Patricia Rumph, who finished third.
 Two other candidates, Prince Brown and Greg Jackson finished with a combined 15% of the vote.

 In District 4, incumbent Jennifer Thompson ran for re-election with opposition from union representative Euri Cerrud and homemaker Maribel Cordero.
 She easily beat out both, winning outright with 65% of the vote.

 In District 6, incumbent commissioner Tiffany Moore Russell was term-limited and entered the race for the Orange County clerk of courts.
 Businessman Derrick "Shine" Wallace and lawyer and husband of Gary Siplin, Victoria Siplin emerged from the primary with 21% and 28% of the vote respectively.
 They will both take part in the November runoff.
 Other candidates receiving votes were former Moore Russell aide Roberta Walton, Virginia Whittington, former Orange County commissioner Homer Hartage and community activist Luwanna Gelzer.

+2024 board elections

+District 1

+Nicole Wilson was re-elected to Orange County Board of County Commissioners, defeating businessman Austin Arthur.

+District 3

+Mayra Uribe was re-elected to the Orange County Board of County Commissioners, defeating former state senator Linda Stewart.

+District 5

+Kelly Semrad was elected to the Orange County Board of County Commissioners, defeating former Winter Park mayor Steve Leary.